ihassaan2/SQL-Project/README.md

 -Click on SQLscript.txt to see my code and how I used it to extract data from the 'Chinook Database'

--To better understand it please view the screenshot of the ER diagram I have attached
+-To better understand the database please view the screenshot of the ER diagram I have attached

 -I have also attached the entire dataset which you can use in any DBMS to view the database and test my queries against it